-FY 2020-21 Data & Professional Video revenues stood at €161 million, down by 3.7% year-on-year, a trend which has considerably improved compared to the previous year (-14.1%).
+FY 2020-21 Data & Professional Video revenues stood at 161 million euros, down by 3.7% year-on-year, a trend which has considerably improved compared to the previous year (-14.1%).
 Fixed Data, which accounts for more than two thirds of this vertical, is benefiting from improving volumes which largely offset the continued price pressure.
 Professional Video remains in structural decline, although it enjoyed a recovery in Occasional Use compared to FY 2019-20 which was strongly impacted by the suspension of live sports events.

-Fourth Quarter revenues stood at €41 million, up 0.9% year-on-year and 2.1% quarter-on-quarter.
-They included a one-off sale of equipment for circa €1m.
+Fourth Quarter revenues stood at 41 million euros, up 0.9% year-onyear and 2.1% quarter-on-quarter.
+They included a one-off sale of equipment for circa 1 million euros.